Video resources for this article

 Fortunately for you, drawing corruption is highly preventable.
 We highly recommend implementing the steps on this page as an office standard for any drawing anybody in your office receives and opens.
 Here's how to keep your drawings safe by preventing corruption:

-Keeping each sheet in a separate drawing is basic insurance against the spreading of drawing corruption.
+Keeping each sheet type in a separate drawing file is basic insurance against the spreading of drawing corruption.
 If one of these drawings becomes corrupted, the problem will be isolated to that drawing rather than dispensed across all your other drawings.
 You can then address the issue in that one drawing without running the risk of losing the rest.

 AutoCAD has a built-in detector of Proxy Objects – the root of drawing corruption.
 It's called the Proxy Information dialog box.
 We highly, highly recommend enabling this dialog box.
 With Proxy Information enabled, you'll be able to determine whether a drawing is corrupt right when you open it, which will in turn allow you to do something about it.